 - For back-to-school or back-to-work

-At Phelps Health, we are able to test patients for COVID-19 at our Immediate Care clinics in Rolla and Waynesville.
+At Phelps Health, we are able to test patients for COVID-19 at our Walk-In Clinics in Rolla and Waynesville.
 No appointment necessary.
 Open 7 days a week.
 You also can contact your primary care provider for COVID-19 testing.

-Our Immediate Care clinics can order antibody testing (to check for past infections of COVID-19) during your visit, but you will be sent to one of our labs for the blood test.
+Our Walk-In Clinics can order antibody testing (to check for past infections of COVID-19) during your visit, but you will be sent to one of our labs for the blood test.
 You also can contact your primary care physician or provider for antibody testing.

 Reminder: Always call your primary care physician or provider first if you suspect you may have COVID-19.
 Your doctor’s office may be able to help.